Gray Gold Digger

 Gray Gold

-Gray Gold at broadcaster “Omroep Gelderland” on Wednesday, December 4th , board member Thérésa Oost was a guest at “Omroep Gelderland”.
-In the program “Op de Koffie” presented by Rob Kleijs, she talked about the spearhead “Gray Gold”.
-The broadcast can be listened back via the website of the broadcaster, here, Thérésa speaks between 10:00 and 11:00 am, approximately minute 15:30 – 22:50, 32:49 – 33:00 and minute 43 :00-53:00.
+Wednesday, December 4th , board member Thérésa Oost was a guest on the radioprogram “Omroep Gelderland”.
+In the program “Op de Koffie” presented by Rob Kleijs, she talked about the initiative “Gray Gold”.
+The broadcast can be listened back via the website of the broadcaster, here.
+Thérésa speaks between 10:00 and 11:00 am, approximately minute 15:30 – 22:50, 32:49 – 33:00 and minute 43 :00-53:00.

-Exploration and research
+Exploration and Research

-At home – a “Home”
+At Home – a “Home”

 In HIQMensa Magazine #17